SimpleMachines/SMF-themes/README.md

 The software is licensed under [BSD 3-clause license](https://opensource.org/licenses/BSD-3-Clause).

 Contributions to documentation are licensed under [CC-by-SA 3](https://creativecommons.org/licenses/by-sa/3.0).
-Third party libraries or sets of images, are under their own licenses.
+Third party libraries or sets of images are under their own licenses.

 ## Notes: